Sc4ramouche/ocaml.org/data/tutorials/language/0it_06_imperative.md

 ### Good: Functional by Default

 By default, OCaml programs should be written in a mostly functional style.
-This constitutes trying to avoid side-effects where possible, and relying on immutable state instead of mutable state.
+This constitutes trying to avoid side effects where possible and relying on immutable data instead of mutable state.

 It is possible to use an imperative programming style without losing the benefits of type and memory safety.
 However, it doesn't usually make sense to only program in an imperative style.
 Not using functional programming idioms at all would result in non-idiomatic OCaml code.